 Can You Make Toffee with White Sugar?

 Making toffee with white sugar is typical.
-Many of the most common toffee recipes that you can find involve utilizing white sugar to make toffee.
+Many of the most common recipes that you can find involve utilizing white sugar.

 Therefore, you shouldn’t hesitate to make toffee with white sugar.
 As you might expect, white sugar toffee will taste different than brown sugar toffee.